 A potentially dangerous interaction of Adderall is with MAO inhibitors, so it is important to not use Adderall if you have taken one of these medications within the past 14 days.

 Additionally, other medications can react with dextroamphetamine and amphetamine to cause a serious condition called serotonin syndrome.
-Be sure to tell your doctor of any medications or supplements you take to avoid this interaction.
+Be sure to tell your doctor about any medications or supplements you take to avoid this interaction.

 Symptoms of serotonin syndrome can include: